pkd2512/pkd2512.github.io/src/contents/home.md

 intro:
   hed: Prasanta Kumar Dutta

-  dek: I am an Information Experience Designer, crafting award-winning visual stories with data at Reuters and solving problems in an aesthetically pleasing&nbsp;way.
+  dek: An Information Experience Designer, crafting award-winning visual stories with data at Reuters and solving problems in an aesthetically pleasing&nbsp;way.

   img: hero.png